UK Immigration & Citizenship Lawyers

 You will be required to show knowledge of English to at least A1 level in speaking and listening.
 The approved English language test providers outside the UK are:

 You will need your identity document for the test.
-It would normally be your passport, but it can also be a UK biometric residence card, EEA national’s identity card or a Convention Travel Document.
+It would normally be your passport, but it can also be an EEA national’s identity card or a Convention Travel Document.

 When you have passed the test, you will be given a SELT unique reference number which must be used in your visa application.
 You will not need any paper documents.